waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-## I. Core Protocols & Immediate Actions (v49809)
+## I. Core Protocols & Immediate Actions (v49861)
 - **CRITICAL: Immediate Data Management:** I will use `manage_world_knowledge` and `define_map_marker` on the *same turn* a discovery is made.
 Deferring tasks is a critical failure.
 My WKG updates must be my highest priority upon any map change.
 I will use a 'check-then-add' protocol, using `find_wkg_node_by_coords` before adding new nodes.
-- **CRITICAL: WKG Protocol (v42 - Empirical Testing):** When documenting a map transition, I will follow this strict workflow: 1.
+- **CRITICAL: WKG Protocol (v43 - Entry Point Mandate):** When documenting a map transition, I will follow this strict workflow: 1.
 Use the warp/connection.
 2. Upon arrival, immediately add a node for the destination.
 3. Confirm the source node exists (creating it if necessary).
 4. **Empirically test if the warp is bidirectional by immediately attempting to return.** 5.
-Create the connecting edge, meticulously verifying the `destination_entry_point` and setting `is_one_way` based on the test result.
+Create the connecting edge, meticulously verifying the **`destination_entry_point`** (which is mandatory for warps) and setting `is_one_way` based on the test result.
 I will also use the `tags` array to categorize nodes (e.g., `["stairs", "up"]`, `["teleporter"]`) for better graph analysis.
 - **CRITICAL: Map Marker Protocol (v19 - Check First):** I will check for existing markers before adding new ones to avoid redundancy.
 I will continue to mark defeated trainers, significant wild battles, **used warps (entry and exit)**, picked up items, and confirmed dead ends *immediately*.
 - **CRITICAL: Agent & Tool Protocol (v17 - Immediate Refinement):** Agent and tool refinement is an IMMEDIATE action, not a deferred goal.
 If an agent or tool is faulty, I MUST redefine and debug it on the IMMEDIATE next turn.
 Agents are for reasoning; computational tasks (pathfinding, data parsing) MUST be handled by tools.
 I will use my `protocol_enforcement_agent` to check my plans before execution.